I testified before the Department of Justice in a federal fraud case. That experience is why SureVett exists.

 A decade at AWS

 I spent the next ten years at Amazon Web Services, building infrastructure for companies training frontier AI models.
-I learned what “production-ready” actually means at enterprise scale — not weekend-hack quality, but systems that millions of people depend on every day.
-I developed deep expertise in building things people can trust.
+That work is where I learned what “production-ready” actually means at enterprise scale — systems that millions of people depend on every day, with the operational discipline to match.

 The Fakespot moment

-In July 2025, Mozilla shut down Fakespot.
-Ten million users lost their only real protection against fake reviews overnight.
+On July 1, 2025, Mozilla shut down Fakespot.
+Mozilla reported 10 million+ users when it announced the closure in May 2025 — all of them lost their only real protection against fake reviews overnight.
 I looked at the alternatives: one was caught posting fake Reddit recommendations for itself.
 Another gave perfect scores to products with known fake reviews in my testing.
 The irony of fake review detectors you can't trust was too much.

 Building SureVett

-SureVett launched on Chrome, but fake reviews don't stop at your laptop.
+SureVett launched on Chrome.
 An iPhone app, with a Safari extension for mobile browsing and a Share Sheet for checking products from the Amazon app, is next.
+Walmart, Target, and Best Buy support is also on the roadmap.

 Why it's free

-Fake review detection should be accessible to everyone.
-That's why the core analysis is free, and always will be.
-If SureVett ever makes money, it won't be by putting a paywall between you and the truth about a product.
+The core trust-grade analysis is free, and always will be.
+No ads, no tracking, no data sold to third parties, no affiliate links on Amazon.
+If SureVett ever makes money, it won't be by putting a paywall between you and what a product's reviews actually say.

 Get in touch